xrrocha/nobocoder/README.md

 Wow, we can build a dictionary with four simple commands in a single pipeline!

-This style of collection manipulation rings a bell... yes: our early formulation of the spelling suggestion algorithm!
+This style of successive collection transformation rings a bell...
+yes: our early formulation of the spelling suggestion algorithm!

 ```scala
 val suggestions =